ZenSoftware/zen/libs/nest-auth/README.md

 }
 ```

-To get all the records from the database the user has access to, you can utilize the parameter decorator `CaslAccessible`.
+A powerful feature of tightly integrating CASL with Prisma is the ability to simply get all the records from the database the user has access to.
+You can utilize the parameter decorator `CaslAccessible` that takes a Prisma model name as a parameter.
+It will construct the WhereInput given the defined `read` abilities defined in the CASL factory above.
+You can then apply the WhereInput as an `AND` condition in your Prisma query to narrow queries to only accessible records the user has access to.

 ```ts
 @UseGuards(CaslGuard)